vanillartwork/aws-ss-clash/DISCLAIMER.md

 ### 7. Disclaimer of Warranties & Security

+The Software is provided "as is" and "as available", without warranties of any kind, whether express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.

 While the developer has taken reasonable measures to ensure the security and stability of the Software, due to technical complexities, the developer cannot guarantee that:

 1. The Software is completely free of bugs, unknown vulnerabilities, or functional defects;